 Electrocution technically means death by electric shock.
 However, colloquially, any injury resulting from electricity is electrocution.
 Electricity is in almost everybody’s home, and we use it every day.
 It can be easy to forget what a powerful, dangerous force it is.
 If you or a family member experienced injury or death as a result of electrocution, chances are it was due to negligence on the part of the workplace, home construction, or doctor.
-In Kansas City, MO, those who suffer electrocution injury turn to the Kansas City, MO electrocution lawyers at the law offices of Fowler Pickert Eisenmenger Norfleet.
+Those who suffer an electrocution injury should speak with an experienced Kansas City serious injury lawyer as soon as possible.

 Damages From Electricity